owenfeehan/geocoding-nominatim-cache/README.md

 > go build -o geocoding-nominatim-cache main.go --debug

+### Dropping the debug argument

-The `--debug` arugment can be dropped for production use.
+The `--debug` argument can be dropped for production use.

 ### CLI Arguments